 In college, my go-to muffin was of the lemon poppy seed variety.
-Every morning I’d get a coffee (at that point I was flooding my coffee with cream AND sugar omg I can’t get over how gross that seems to me now).
-But, in reliving these glory days of muffins every morning, it got me thinking.
+Every morning I’d get a coffee (at that point I was flooding my coffee with cream AND sugar omg I can’t get over how gross that seems to me now) with a giant muffin for breakfast.
+In reliving these glory days of muffins every morning, it got me thinking.
 What if I revive my old favorite in a fun new way.
-Chia seemed to be a perfect twist on traditional poppy seeds 🙂
+Chia seemed to be a perfect twist on the traditional poppy.

 - 2 lemons